700 Club Presents Jack's Testimony

 Together Jack and Jhael facilitate personal counseling sessions, discipleship small groups, and workshops on Holistic Christian Growth.

-They believe the family, church, and private sector enterprise is the key to solving the social ills of our society.
+They believe the family, church, and private sector enterprise are the key to solving the social ills of our society.
 God is the only person who can forgive sins and change hearts!

-Clearly, it is this rich tapestry of not only background and education, but also experiences, failures, and triumphs that have shaped and prepared Jack for the extraordinary task of ministry and healing in South Florida.
+This rich tapestry of not only background and education but also experiences, failures, and triumphs have shaped and prepared Jack for the extraordinary task of ministry and healing in South Florida.
 We give God the glory for what He has done!